 The bill amends various sections of the Florida Statutes to enhance the practice and regulation of dental therapy, including the establishment of a Council on Dental Therapy under the Board of Dentistry.
-It authorizes Medicaid to reimburse for dental services provided in mobile dental units affiliated with health access settings, thereby expanding access to care for Medicaid recipients.
-Key provisions include the requirement for dental therapists to complete a specified number of continuing education hours, the establishment of collaborative management agreements between dental therapists and supervising dentists, and the clarification of dentists' responsibilities regarding patient care.
-The bill also introduces penalties for practicing dental therapy without a license and revises the grounds for disciplinary action.
+It authorizes Medicaid to reimburse for dental services provided in mobile dental units affiliated with health access settings, thereby expanding access to dental care for Medicaid recipients.
+Key provisions include requirements for dental therapists to complete continuing education, the ability for applicants to retake specific parts of the dental therapy examination, and the introduction of collaborative management agreements between dental therapists and supervising dentists.
+The bill also establishes criminal penalties for practicing dental therapy without a license and revises grounds for disciplinary action.

 Statutes affected: S 82 Filed: 409.906, 466.001, 466.004, 466.006, 466.009, 466.011, 466.016, 466.018, 466.026